 Do something that isn't graduate school every week.
 You have many identities, and one of them is graduate student.
 Ensure you are supporting your whole self through this journey.
-Make this form of self-care important enough to schedule into your calendar.
+Make this form of selfcare important enough to schedule into your calendar.

-wellness.asu.edu
+graduate.asu.edu